 - Answer the two questions.

 - Explain to their partner whether they agree or disagree (giving reasons) with what each has written.

 Reveal the learning objective.
 Explain they will be trying to get a feel for how small atoms are.
 As a stimulus to begin this investigation of size, show students some suitable images and describe the different magnifications.

-Hand out copies of ’Introduction to atoms’.
+Hand out copies of ’It’s a small world’.
 Ask students to work in their pairs to:

 - Answer the questions on the sheet.

 - Write on a mini whiteboard an answer to question 1.

 Tell students the actual number ‑ an opportunity to introduce or reinforce the concept of powers of 10.
 Emphasise that the number is almost too small to visualise (even a large sports stadium only holds around 100 000 or 105).

 It’s a small world: stage 2

 Arrange for the pairs to split up and join a new group of three or four students.
 Ask the new groups to: